9on/dots/readme.md

-# About (Don't) README.md
+# (Don't) README.md
-Nope, don't readme, just personal notes in a public repo.
+This readme is not meant to be read

 ## Links útiles para configs
 * [Información][dotfiles management] simpática sobre dots management.